ccoutant/dwarf-locations/chapter2-diffs.md

 The result of the operation which is pushed back has the same type as the type of the operand(s).

-If the type of the operands is the generic type, except as otherwise specified, the arithmetic operations perform addressing arithmetic, that is, unsigned arithmetic that is performed modulo one plus the largest representable address.
+<span class="del">If the type of the operands is the generic type,
+except as otherwise specified, the arithmetic operations perform addressing arithmetic, that is, unsigned arithmetic that is performed modulo one plus the largest representable address.</span>

 Operations other than `DW_OP_abs`,
 `DW_OP_div`, `DW_OP_minus`, `DW_OP_mul`, `DW_OP_neg` and `DW_OP_plus`